-- Locate your kiln near your present electrical outlet or where a new circuit can be installed.
-Position the kiln to the left of your electrical outlet so the cord will have a more direct path and will not place a strain on the plug or outlet. - Install it in a well ventilated, sheltered area such as a carport, garage, utility or hobby room.
-It should be convenient to where you are working, and out of the way of traffic areas. - Allow at least 18" (46 cm) of space between your kiln and adjacent walls.
-Also, allow at least 18" (46 cm) between kilns.
-To limit the amount of heat directed at the controller, try to face controllers away from other kilns when possible. - Do not locate the kiln where flammable materials will be stored. - Never fire your kiln within a four sided cabinet or closet.
+- 1. Locate your kiln near your present electrical outlet or where a new circuit can be installed with the least cost.
+Position the kiln to the left of your electrical outlet so the cord will have an easy run and will not place a strain on the plug or outlet. - 2.
+Install it in a well ventilated, sheltered area such as a carport, garage, utility or hobby room.
+It should be convenient to where you are working, and out of the way of traffic areas. - 3.
+Allow at least 18" (46 cm) of space between your kiln and adjacent walls.
+Also try to allow at least 18" between kilns.
+To limit the amount of heat directed at the controller try to face controllers away from other kilns when possible. - 4.
+Do not locate the kiln where flammable materials will be stored. - 5.
+Never fire your kiln within a four sided cabinet or closet.
 The fourth side must always be open to room air to prevent the kiln from overheating surrounding surfaces.
 It is best to leave at least two sides open for easy access to controls and peep holes.
-Fully automatic kilns should not be used when kiln room temperature exceeds 100 °F (38 °C) or is less than 33 °F (1 °C) as kiln may malfunction. - The kiln must be placed on a non-combustible surface such as cement, brick, metal or ceramic. - When installing a kiln in a room with a fire control sprinkler system, please check the sprinkler head rating to ensure that heat emitted from the kiln will not activate the sprinkler system. - If you plan on installing an EnviroVent system now or in the future, locate the kilns close to an outside wall so the kiln or kilns can be vented with limited ducting.
+Fully automatic kilns should not be located in a room that exceeds 105 °F (41.5 °C) or is less than 32 °F (0 °C) as damage to the electronic components may result. - 6.
+The kiln must be placed on a non combustible surface such as cement, brick, metal or ceramic. - 7.
+When installing a kiln in a room with a fire control sprinkler system, please check the sprinkler head rating to insure that heat emitted from the kiln will not activate the sprinkler system. - 8.
+If you plan on installing an Envirovent system now or in the future, locate the kilns close to an outside wall so the kiln or kilns can be vented with limited ducting.